kevinadhiguna/instagram-profpic-downloader/README.md

 ### To-do list :
 - [ ] docs: Add instructions on how to run using docker and docker-compose
 - [ ] build(docker) : Fix the docker-compose issue
+- [ ] build(ci): Modify GitHub Workflows to build and push docker image to DockerHub

 Pull Requests are welcome 🙏